|Port Campbell National Park is world famous for its extraordinary collection of wave-sculpted rock formations and the Twelve Apostles.

 At the main viewing area there is a staircase leading down to a beach-level view of The Grotto.

-There is a sealed path leading from the carpark to The Arch viewing areas.
+There is a 100m walk from the carpark to two viewing platforms.